What causes an ear infection?

 About 90% of children have OME at some stage, most often between the ages of 6 months to 4 years.

 OME isn’t an ear infection, but they can be related.
 For example, an ear infection can affect how well fluid flows through the middle ear.
 Your ear may retain fluid even after an ear infection is resolved.
-Also, a blocked Eustachian tube and excess fluid can provide the ideal environment for bacteria to flourish.
-This can then lead to an ear infection.
+A blocked Eustachian tube and excess fluid provides the ideal environment for bacteria to flourish.
+Flourishing bacteria may then lead to an ear infection.

 The usual signs that you may have otitis externa are itchiness in the ear, hearing loss, ear pain, and having yellow or yellow-green, smelly pus drain from the ear.